-b.
-That if he or she enters a casino and wins any money, the board will confiscate the winnings.

-- (e) An individual who has his or her name placed on the list of disassociated persons shall remain on the list for the remainder of his or her life. - (f) After an application has been submitted to the board, the chair of the board shall file a notice of placement on the list of disassociated persons with the board at the next closed session.
+- b.
+That if he or she enters a casino and wins any money, the board will confiscate the winnings. - (e) An individual who has his or her name placed on the list of disassociated persons shall remain on the list for the remainder of his or her life. - (f) After an application has been submitted to the board, the chair of the board shall file a notice of placement on the list of disassociated persons with the board at the next closed session.
 Information contained in an application under subsection (d) is exempt from disclosure under subdivision (3) of subsection (d) of this section and is not open for public inspection.
-The information shall be disclosed to the board, each casino licensee in this state, the Attorney General, and the Department of Public Safety. - (g) The list of disassociated persons shall be provided to each casino licensee, the Attorney General, and the Department of Public Safety. - (h) Each casino licensee in this state shall submit to the board a plan for disseminating the information contained in the applications for placement on the list of disassociated persons.
+The information shall be disclosed to the board, each casino licensee in this state, the Attorney General, and the Alabama Law Enforcement Agency. - (g) The list of disassociated persons shall be provided to each casino licensee, the Attorney General, and the Alabama Law Enforcement Agency. - (h) Each casino licensee in this state shall submit to the board a plan for disseminating the information contained in the applications for placement on the list of disassociated persons.
 The board shall approve the plan.
-The plan shall be designed to safeguard the confidentiality of the information but shall include dissemination to all of the following: - (1) The general casino manager or the managerial employee who has responsibility over the entire casino operations.
+The plan shall be designed to safeguard the confidentiality of the

+- information but shall include dissemination to all of the following: - 3 (1) The general casino manager or the managerial 4 employee who has responsibility over the entire casino 5 operations.
-- 1 (2) All security and surveillance personnel. - 2 (3) The Department of Public Safety.

-- (i) A casino licensee shall not extend credit, offer check cashing privileges, offer coupons, market its services, or send advertisements to, or otherwise solicit the patronage of, those persons whose names are on the list of disassociated persons. - of each individual whose name is on the list of disassociated persons.
-If a casino licensee identifies a person on the premises of a casino, the licensee shall immediately notify the board, a representative of the board, or a representative of the Department of Public Safety who is on the premises of the casino.
-After the licensee confirms that the individual has filed an affidavit under this section, the licensee shall do all of the following: - (1) Immediately remove the individual from the casino premises. - (2) Report the incident to the prosecutor for the county in which the casino is located. - (k) A casino licensee who violates this act is subject to disciplinary action by the board. - (1) The board shall promulgate rules to implement and administer this act. - (m) An individual who has placed his or her name on the list of disassociated persons who enters a casino in this state is guilty of criminal trespassing punishable by imprisonment for not more than one year, a fine of not more than one thousand dollars (\$1,000), or both.
+- (2) All security and surveillance personnel. - (3) The Alabama Law Enforcement Agency. - (i) A casino licensee shall not extend credit, offer check cashing privileges, offer coupons, market its services, or send advertisements to, or otherwise solicit the patronage of, those persons whose names are on the list of disassociated persons. - (j) The casino licensee shall keep a computer record of each individual whose name is on the list of disassociated persons.
+If a casino licensee identifies a person on the premises of a casino, the licensee shall immediately notify the board, a representative of the board, or a representative of the Alabama Law Enforcement Agency who is on the premises of the casino.
+After the licensee confirms that the individual has filed an affidavit under this section, the licensee shall do all of the following: - (1) Immediately remove the individual from the casino premises. - (2) Report the incident to the prosecutor for the county in which the casino is located. - (k) A casino licensee who violates this act is subject to disciplinary action by the board.

+- 1 (1) The board shall promulgate rules to implement 2 and administer this act. - (m) An individual who has placed his or her name on the list of disassociated persons who enters a casino in this state is guilty of criminal trespassing punishable by imprisonment for not more than one year, a fine of not more than one thousand dollars (\$1,000), or both.

-- (n) This act does not create any right or cause of action on behalf of the individual whose name is placed on the list of disassociated persons against the State of Alabama, the board, or a casino licensee. - (o) Any winnings collected by the board under this act shall be deposited into the Compulsive Gaming Prevention
+- (n) This act does not create any right or cause of action on behalf of the individual whose name is placed on the list of disassociated persons against the State of Alabama, the board, or a casino licensee. - (o) Any winnings collected by the board under this act shall be deposited into the Compulsive Gaming Prevention Fund.